rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

       false # create table by source schema - useful only for non-synced models end

+**NOTE: When recreating a table with source data that is synchronized, data must be copied to the new table before the first sync can occur.
+The sync function will not populate a blank table**.

-**NOTE: For sync sources, you cannot just recreate table without data copy.
-Because server will not send this data at sync time. **
+For sync sources, you cannot just recreate table without data copy.
+Because server will not send this data at sync time.**

 ### Property Bag Data Migrations
 No data migration required, since all attributes are dynamic.